cathyjf/SteamSkipForceInputAppIdDll/README.md

    effect in Steam's Big Picture Mode.

-To resolve these issues, the SteamSkipForceInputAppIdDll{32,64}.dll file intercepts calls to ShellExecute{A,W} to block SpecialK from invoking the `steam://forceinputappid` endpoint.
+To resolve these issues, the SteamSkipForceInputAppIdDll{32,64}.dll file intercepts calls to CreateProcessW to block SpecialK from invoking the `steam://forceinputappid` endpoint.

 This project accomplishes a similar effect as a